kyphan38/web/assets/docs/study/soft skills/04-ptcm.md

 - Teams and individuals benefit from the consistency of sustainable and intentional ways of working
 - At a minimum, understanding that capacity planning is important and how to do it is essential

-## Story - when someone adds to your work
+## Story - When someone adds to your work

 Context